-I recently bought a Commodore 64 WiFi modem in kit form on eBay.
-The price was attractive.
-The kit consists of a few components: using the appropriate equipment, assembly took a few minutes.
+I recently bought a WiFi modem for Commodore 64 on eBay in kit.
+The price was interesting.
+The kit consists of a few components: using the appropriate equipment, the assembly took very few minutes.

 Unfortunately, the modem I bought is not well designed: to ensure long-term operation and, even if it is unlikely, in order not to damage the Commodore 64, some precautions are necessary: I talked about it in this article.
 Of course not all modems are badly designed, some work very well.
 Plus, tweaking to fix a poorly designed modem is really simple.